spectral-compute/scale-docs/docs/README.md

 ## What can SCALE do?

-Examples of what SALE can be used for:
+Examples of what SCALE can be used for:

 - [Compile existing CUDA](./manual/tutorials/how-to-use.md) codebases for AMD GPUs, with zero code changes.
 Inline asm?
 No problem.